kehantan/labbook/docs/assays/mtt.rst

 * Estimated time required: 4 hrs
 * This procedure can be carried out either in the biosafety cabinet or at bench
-* Remember to reduce as much light source as possible (i.e.: turn off lights) as MTT is light sensitive
+* Reduce as much light source as possible (i.e.: turn off lights) as MTT is light sensitive

 **Materials**